Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Experiments

-In terms of Mean Opinion Scores (MOS), our method significantly outperforms the baseline in both evaluation dimensions.
-For \textbf{Spatial Localization Accuracy (MOS-SLA)}, Sonic4D achieved a mean score of \textbf{4.013}, compared to MMAudio~\cite{cheng2024taming}’s \textbf{2.322}.
+We present the results of user study evaluation comparing the spatial audio rendered by our method (Sonic4D) against the non-spatialized mono audio from MMAudio~\cite{cheng2024taming}.
+As shown in Table~\ref{tab:subjective-results}, Sonic4D achieved a strong overall preference rate of \textbf{89.03\%}, indicating that the spatial audio generated by Sonic4D exhibits a significant perceptual difference in spatiality compared to the original mono audio, thus demonstrating the effectiveness of our model.
+In terms of Mean Opinion Scores (MOS), our method outperforms the baseline in both evaluation dimensions.
+For Spatial Localization Accuracy, Sonic4D achieved a mean score of \textbf{4.013}, compared to MMAudio~\cite{cheng2024taming}’s \textbf{2.322}.
 This suggests that participants were clearly able to perceive accurate and stable sound source positions when listening to our spatialized audio.
-A similar advantage is observed for \textbf{Audio–Visual Spatial Congruence (MOS-AVSC)}, where Sonic4D scored \textbf{3.977} versus \textbf{2.418} for MMAudio~\cite{cheng2024taming}, indicating a much stronger alignment between auditory motion cues and on-screen visual dynamics.
+A similar advantage is observed for Audio–Visual Spatial Alignment, where Sonic4D scored \textbf{3.977} versus \textbf{2.418} for MMAudio~\cite{cheng2024taming}, indicating a much stronger alignment between auditory motion cues and on-screen visual dynamics.

-Overall, these results validate that Sonic4D produces compelling and perceptually convincing spatial audio that generalizes well across diverse viewing conditions.
-Participants not only preferred the spatialized version, but also rated it higher in terms of spatial realism and audio-visual coherence, supporting the effectiveness of our approach in rendering viewpoint-consistent spatial audio.